 Little dents in your car are frustrating.
 Sometimes, a ding in a car park can cause noticeable damage to the bodywork.
 Many car owners are turning to car dent pullers to try and repair the damage themselves.

-Dent removal kits pull dents from the outside of the car, unlike Paintless Dent Removal techniques, which push dents out from the inside.
+Dent removal kits (or dent repair kits) pull dents from the outside of the car, unlike Paintless Dent Removal techniques, which push dents out from the inside.
 Car dent pullers are widely available and cheap to buy, but do they work?

 Before you attempt a DIY dent removal, read our advice on the types of car dent pullers available and when to choose a professional dent repair service.

 Car dent pullers lift dents out of car bodywork and straighten the metal out.
 There are two main types of pullers: suction and glue kits.

 Suction dent pullers work like plungers, you attach it to the dent and pull it up towards you to remove the dent.

 Glue dent puller kits involve gluing a flat pulling tab directly onto the dent.
 The pulling tab has a screw function, so you twist the handle to pull the tab up and away from the car.